What to Expect from Counseling

 - Psychiatric (Medication) Treatment

-You and your counselor might pursue the option of medication treatment by facilitating a referral to psychiatric services.
-Limited psychiatic services may be available on campus; students are often strongly encouraged to pursue psychiatric services at home.
+You and your counselor might pursue the option of medication treatment by facilitating a referral to a Health Services clinician or to our part-time psychiatric nurse practitioner.
+Students may also wish to pursue psychiatric services at home if this is an option.

 - Off-Campus Referrals